kevin-w-du/courses/cse484/labs.md

    carry out the tasks in the labs.
 You cannot copy code from other students.
    Any violation will be punished and reported to the university authority.

- - Lab Report: For all labs, You should submit a hardcopy of your lab report before the class on the due day.
-We may ask (randomly) selected students to give a demonstration.